 - Remember that bed bugs are stow-a-ways that hitchhike from one location to the next, so inspect any second-hand furniture or travel bags before bringing them into your home to make sure you are not also bringing in bed bugs.
 The resources below discuss how to inspect items for bed bugs.

-- Bed Bug Information - Environmental Protection Agency (EPA)
+- Bed Bugs: Get Them Out and Keep Them Out - Environmental Protection Agency (EPA)

 - Bed Bug Product Search Tool - Environmental Protection Agency (EPA)

 - Bed Bugs: Best Management Practices - National Pest Management Association (NPMA)

 - How to Select a Bed Bug Control Provider - Texas A&M AgriLife Extension

 - Bed Bug Resources - New York vs. Bed Bugs

 - What's Working for Bed Bug Control in Multifamily Housing - National Center for Healthy Housing

 - Guidelines for Prevention and Management of Bed Bugs in Shelters and Group Living Facilities - Cornell University